aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ### Fine grained responses

-You can use the `Response` class to have full control over the response, for example you might want to add additional headers or set a custom Content-type.
+You can use the `Response` class to have full control over the response, for example you might want to add additional headers, cookies, or set a custom Content-type.

 === "fine_grained_responses.py"